 Prenatal testing is an important part of the care you need for yourself and for your developing baby.
 Some testing is performed on everyone and is considered routine.
 Other tests are performed on individuals at increased risk for a problem based on age, ethnic background or other risk factors.

-CVS can be done earlier in pregnancy than amniocentesis, at about 10-12 weeks.
-It is used to detect genetic defects like Down's Syndrome, but cannot detect neural tube defects like Spina Bifida.
+Chorionic villus sampling can be done earlier in pregnancy than amniocentesis, at about 10-12 weeks.
+It is used to detect genetic defects like Down syndrome, but cannot detect neural tube defects like spina bifida.

 Amniocentesis, which is an optional test, is done at 16-18 weeks of pregnancy to detect neural tube defects and genetic defects.
 This test is offered to women who will be 35 or older when they deliver, women with other abnormal genetic test results or couples who already have had a child with a birth defect or who have a family history of certain birth defects.
-Patients who want to have amniocentesis will be referred to a hospital with a perinatal center such as Stony Brook or North Shore.
+Patients who want to have amniocentesis will be referred to a hospital with a perinatal center such as Stony Brook University Hospital or North Shore University Hospital.

-Nuchal Translucency (NT) is measured by ultrasound between 11 and 14 weeks.
-Used in combination with a blood test for certain pregnancy markers, this test can detect up to 90 percent of Down's Syndrome babies.
+Nuchal translucency is measured by ultrasound between 11 and 14 weeks.
+Used in combination with a blood test for certain pregnancy markers, this test can detect up to 90 percent of Down syndrome babies.
 This test is performed in our office.

 - Cystic Fibrosis Carrier Testing